RaiSudeep/Global-Fashion-Retail-Sales-Analysis/README.md

 ---

 ## 📝 Introduction

 Fashion retail businesses generate a vast amount of transactional data every day. **Analyzing this data** helps retailers understand **customer retention, product performance, revenue trends, and employee efficiency**, enabling better business strategies.

-This project uses **SQL queries** to clean, process, and generate **insights from a structured database**.
+This project uses **SQL queries** to clean, process, and generate **insights from a structured database**, and leverages **Power BI** to create interactive dashboards that visualize key trends and metrics.
+These visualizations help stakeholders quickly interpret data, monitor performance, and make data-driven decisions with greater clarity and confidence.

 ---